 The Tamarack North Project is currently 100% held by Kennecott Exploration Company (Kennecott), a wholly owned subsidiary of the Rio Tinto Group.
 It is subject to earn-in by Talon pursuant to an Exploration and Option Agreement between Talon and Kennecott dated June 25, 2014 (Earn-in Agreement).
 Talon has the right to acquire a 30% interest in the Tamarack Project (which is comprised of the Tamarack North Project and the Tamarack South Project) over a three year period (Earn-in Period) by making US\$7.5-million in installment payments to Kennecott, and incurring US\$30-million in exploration expenditures (Earn-in Conditions).
 Upon successful completion of the Earn-in Conditions, Kennecott will elect whether to: (a) proceed with a 70/30 joint venture on the Tamarack Project, with Kennecott holding a 70% participating interest, and Talon owning a 30% participating interest; or (b) grant Talon the right to purchase Kennecott's interest in the Tamarack Project for a purchase price of US\$107.5-million.
-In the event Kennecott grants Talon the right to purchase option, Talon will have up to 18 months to close the transaction, provided it makes an upfront non-refundable payment to Kennecott of US\$7.5-million (thereby reducing the purchase price to US\$100-million).
+In the event Kennecott grants Talon the right to purchase its interest in the Tamarack Project, and Talon elects to proceed with the purchase option, Talon will have up to 18 months to close the transaction, provided it makes an upfront non-refundable payment to Kennecott of US\$7.5-million (thereby reducing the purchase price to US\$100-million).